BrainPad/FindYourCandy/webapp/README.md

 - This software depends on the following libraries:
   - OpenCV3.2 (need to be compiled from source.)
   - Refer to installation_instructions.md for installation.
-  - Softwares you need to install from pip
+  - Softwares you install by pip
   ```
   $ pip install -r requirements.txt
   # ex)